-Laptop Ban on Flights to US 'likely' to expand: Official
+Laptop Ban on Flights to US 'Likely' to Expand: Official

 The Department of Homeland Security sparked deep concern in Europe last week when it said it would soon decide on extending the ban to European airlines.

-It is "likely that the restrictions that were put in place in March could be expanded to other areas," Department of Homeland Security spokesman David Lapan said on Tuesday.
+It is "likely that the restrictions that were put in place in March could be expanded to other areas," Department of Homeland Security spokesman David Lapan said.

 "But not solely Europe -- extended to additional areas," he added, without giving details.